TobiasLibera/GRBL-HBridge/README.md

 ### What else is to do?

 There is no need for any other steps.\
-Just connect the controller or board to your GRBL controller and H-Bridge and it's ready for use.\
+Just connect the controller or board to your GRBL controller and H-Bridge and it's ready for use.
-If you feel like having an extra super good day, you can add a 100nF ceramic capacitor between VCC and GND of the ATTiny (if using one) as near as possible to the controller.
-It's good practice but not absolutely necessary, just _nice-to-have_.

 <br />